The Mering thesis and the roots of consensus history

 Religion and values

 Everyone I knew went to church.
-In fact, the post-War 1950s actually an increase in church attendance, which has been falling ever since–most rapidly in the last decade.
+In fact, the post-War 1950s actually witnessed an increase in church attendance, which has been falling ever since–most rapidly in the last decade.
 We Baby Boomers could still be counted on to understand biblical allusions in literature–Abraham and Isaac, the handwriting on the wall, the Prodigal Son, the Four Horsemen of the Apocalypse.
 More significantly, we learned the values inherent in a Christian upbringing.
 We were horrified to learn that someone cheated in school.
 If we didn’t always respect our elders, we certainly didn’t talk back to them.

 We learned early and well the importance of responsibility.
 We did our work, we showed up on time, and we were proud of a job well done.
 We competed for academic honors, for top spot in spelling and math contests, for the first seat in Mr. Scarborough’s seventh-grade science class, for first chair in the band.
-The boys who play in the Little League competed for first place, and only the winners got trophies.
+The boys who played in the Little League competed for first place, and only the winners got trophies.
 We learned self-discipline, and if we didn’t, we learned the other kind, sometimes at the end of a paddle or a switch.
 That is, we learned that actions have consequences, and sometimes they can be unpleasant.

 We were mostly innocent of sex.
 It was something we knew vaguely about, but we didn’t talk about it, and we certainly didn’t emblazon it on billboards or broadcast it on television–those primitive equivalents of today’s social-media platforms.
 When we were in the fifth grade, the school nurse gathered all the girls for instruction about menstruation, and we were cautioned not to let the boys see the little pink books we received in the bargain.
 When we were in tenth grade accelerated biology, we had two required readings besides the textbook, The Health Hucksters and one of the books about sex in the school library.
 We did not report on the latter selection, nor did we talk about it in class.
 The people with whom I was close were all virgins when we graduated from high school, or if they weren’t, they wouldn’t have told their friends, who would have been horrified.
 Indeed, when two of our friends were quietly whisked out of school, we only slowly learned the truth–that they were pregnant–nor did we talk about their plight except to note that we were horrified.
 Miss Rice, the gym teacher, had a gruff voice and a masculine bearing, and some of our parents whispered that she liked other women, but we didn’t really understand what that meant.
 We had many other things to think about besides today’s twin obsessions, gender and sexuality.